guyfridge/Infra-Optimization/README.md

 3. Add the gcloud SDK to your path and run the installation `./google-cloud-sdk/install.sh`
 4. Restart the controller VM for changes to take place
+5. Initialize gcloud CLI `./google-cloud-sdk/bin/gcloud init`
-5. From the home directory, verify the installation `gcloud --version`
+6. From the home directory, verify the installation `gcloud --version`
 6. Check which componnents are installed
 `gcloud components list`